 Ways to Use Cooked Chocolate Frosting

-This chocolate icing recipe works best as a spreadable topping, making it perfect for sheet cakes, brownies and bars.
+This cooked chocolate icing with cocoa powder works best as a spreadable topping, making it perfect for sheet cakes, brownies and bars.

-- Spread on top of a Texas sheet cake, white sheet cake recipe or strawberry sheet cake.
+- Spread on top of a Texas sheet cake, white sheet cake recipe or this strawberry sheet cake recipe.

 - Use in place of chocolate ganache for frosted brownies or homemade cosmic brownies.